blackgg88/blackgg88/README.md

 ## <div align="center">Hi 👋, I'm Saul Paredes</div>

-I'm a full stack developer, I'm more focused on web application development, but I'm always willing to face new challenges and learn in the but I'm always willing to face new challenges and learn in the process.
+I'm a full-stack developer who is primarily focused on web application development, but I'm always willing to take on new challenges and learn in the process.

-I have a desire to grow professionally in search of learning, to add value wherever I am and to improve day by day, not only in the academic and labor academic and work environment but also in my formation as a person. person.
+I have a strong desire to grow professionally, constantly seeking to learn and add value wherever I am, and improve myself not only in academic and work environments but also as a person.

 <br/>